2025–26 Viborg FF season

-The 2025–26 season is the 129th season in the history of Viborg FF, and their fifth consecutive year in the Danish Superliga, the top level of football in Denmark.
-During the season, the club competes in the Danish Superliga and the Danish Cup, the country's official knockout tournament.
+The 2025–26 season was the 129th season in the history of Viborg FF, and their fifth consecutive year in the Danish Superliga, the top level of football in Denmark.
+During the season, the club competed in the Danish Superliga and the Danish Cup, the country's official knockout tournament.

 Head coach Jakob Poulsen departed the club on 20 June 2025 after agreeing to become the head coach of fellow Superliga club AGF.
 Nickolai Lund, who joined Viborg as an assistant in May, was promoted to interim head coach on 16 July.
 Viborg announced on 24 July they had promoted Lund to permanent head coach, as he signed a three-year deal with the club.

+The club played in the championship round during the spring, only their second time of doing so under the league's existing format.
+After a series of losses, including four losses in the final six matches, the team finished 5th in the league.
+Much like the previous season, in the Danish Cup, the team managed to get to the semi-finals before being eliminated by Copenhagen for the second consecutive season.

 Pre-season and friendlies

 Viborg announced their preseason schedule on 25 June 2025, featuring home matches against Randers and AaB, and an away fixture against newly promoted Danish Superliga side Fredericia.
 The team opened their preseason campaign with a friendly against Randers at Energi Viborg Arena on 28 June, led by interim coach Nickolai Lund following Jakob Poulsen's departure the previous week.
 The squad included most regular first-team players as well as six members of the under-19 team.
 Randers secured a 2–0 win with goals from Oliver Olsen and Stephen Odey, while Viborg fielded 22 players over the course of the match.

 The following Saturday, 5 July, Viborg faced Fredericia in a match consisting of two 60-minute halves.
 At Monjasa Park, Fredericia's Gustav Marcussen opened the scoring in the 9th minute, but Viborg responded before the interval with goals from Anosike Ementa and Charly Nouck in the 20th and 23rd minutes, respectively.
 Viborg introduced a new lineup for the second half and went on to score five additional goals, earning a 7–1 victory.

 Viborg's final preseason match took place on 12 July against recently relegated AaB.
-After an evenly contested first half, Nouck gave Viborg the lead heading into the break with a goal in the in the 41st minute.
+After an evenly contested first half, Nouck gave Viborg the lead heading into the break with a goal in the 41st minute.
 Yonis Njoh, who joined the club on a permanent transfer earlier in the summer, extended the advantage with a goal in the 65th minute.
 Viborg held on for a 2–0 win in their final friendly before the start of the Superliga season.